Yoga Mat. But which one?

 One thing that I really love about Ashtanga yoga is that you really only need yourself in order to practice.
 While there are certain advantages to going "en plein air", most people are going to use a yoga mat and sometimes a rug too.
 But which mat?
 And why use a rug?

 Most people (myself included) started with an inexpensive PVC yoga mat.
 Usually around $20, one can find these mats just about everywhere from Barnes and Noble to the local pharmacy.
 Slippery and stinky at first, this will dissipate over time.
 Usually the go-to mat for yoga studio mat rentals because of the very low price, these mats shred over time.
 They are often thick, but not firm (a quality that beginners often mistake for a good thing).
 I do not recommend purchasing a PVC yoga mat.
 There are many health concerns regarding PVC and it is usually not recycled.
 These days, with a little effort, you'll definitely be able to get your hands on an eco-friendly mat at a comparable price point.
-Search Gaiam for mats around $20.
+Search Gaiam for mats around $30.
 I haven't tried any of them, let us know!
-We carry Barefoot Yoga Eco mats at the Shala.
-They have the feel of the typical mat, but they are PVC-free.

 The Manduka Pro ($90) mat is an Ashtanga classic.
 Slippery, thick, and firm.
 Ideal for Ashtanga practice, but not necessary for beginners.
 Does not shred.
 These things last forever (sustainable), but to my knowledge are not eco-friendly.
 They are heavy and travel with them is not fun at all.
-David Swenson and Kino MacGregor have both come out with yoga mats that appear to attempt to out-do the Manduka.
-I haven't tried them...
 We carry Manduka Pro mats at the Shala, this has been my daily practice mat for years.

 I don't really know why other people use rugs, but here's why I like them.